 Is that correct, too?

-So even though Christopher Steele was uh fired for lying and leaking, he was still feeding the general uh the special counsel's office, and now we know that the special that we now the now know that Bruce Orr and the lead prosecutor, the pit bull for Muller, Andrew Weissman, that he was briefed by Bruce Orr.
+And now we know that the special, that we now know that Bruce Orr and the lead prosecutor, the pit bull for Mueller, Andrew Weissman, that he was briefed by Bruce Orr.

-I mean, I I just can't describe with words how terrible this stinks for Robert Mueller and his team of partisans.
+I mean, I just can't describe with words how terrible this stinks for Robert Mueller and his team of partisans.

-I mean, you know, here is uh is Christopher Steele, who's been fired for lying, and the FBI and the Department of Justice are nevertheless using him to wiretap the Trump campaign and not disclosing to the judges that this guy has been fired for lying.
+I mean, you know, here is Christopher Steele, who's been fired for lying, and the FBI and the Department of Justice are nevertheless using him to wiretap the Trump campaign and not disclosing to the judges that this guy has been fired for lying.

 Instead, they vouch for his credibility.

-They call him a credible uh witness.
+They call him a credible witness.

 So, I mean, the impropriety of this is glaring and unconscionable.